tarruda/project-gh-page-simple/README.md

-Jekyll starter directory for those avoiding complexity
+Jekyll starter directory for those who like simplicity